justinsmid/ConsumeValueCalculator/README.md

 -Using the toggle key (Default "H") can cause the game to crash, seemingly if it is done before bringing up the panel by clicking the button.

--Currently does not take orb-triggering effects such as Loop or gold-plated cables into account, will be fixed soon

 The code can be found here: https://github.com/justinsmid/ConsumeValueCalculator

 Feel free to contact me if you find any bugs or have any suggestions.